6th Infantry Division "Cuneo": History

 The division's lineage begins with the Brigade "Cuneo" established in 1815, which on 25 October 1831 split to form the 1st and 2nd infantry regiments under the brigade's command.
 On 4 May 1839 the two regiments were re-numbered as 7th and 8th infantry regiments.

 World War I

 The brigade fought on the Italian front in World War I. On 1 November 1926 the brigade assumed the name of VI Infantry Brigade and received the 67th Infantry Regiment "Palermo" from the disbanded Brigade "Palermo".
-The brigade was the infantry component of the 6th Territorial Division of Milano, which also included the 27th Artillery Regiment.
+The brigade was the infantry component of the 6th Territorial Division of Milan, which also included the 27th Field Artillery Regiment.
 In 1934 the division changed its name to 6th Infantry Division "Legnano".
 On 24 May 1939 the division ceded its name and the 67th Infantry Regiment "Palermo" to the newly activated 58th Infantry Division "Legnano".
 On the same day the division took its traditional name "Cuneo", dissolved the VI Infantry Brigade, with the two remaining infantry regiments coming under direct command of the division, and the 27th Artillery Regiment was given the name "Cuneo".